tendermint/tendermint/spec/core/state.md

 # State

 The state contains information whose cryptographic digest is included in block headers, and thus is necessary for validating new blocks.
-For instance, the validators set and the results of transactions are never included in blocks, but their Merkle roots are - the state keeps track of them.
+For instance, the validators set and the results of transactions are never included in blocks, but their Merkle roots are: the state keeps track of them.

-Note that the `State` object itself is an implementation detail, since it is never included in a block or gossiped over the network, and we never compute its hash.
-Thus we do not include here details of how the `State` object is persisted or queried.
-That said, the types it contains are part of the specification, since their Merkle roots are included in blocks and their values are used in validation.
+The `State` object itself is an implementation detail, since it is never included in a block or gossiped over the network, and we never compute its hash.
+The persistence or query interface of the `State` object is an implementation detail and not included in the specification.
+However, the types in the `State` object are part of the specification, since the Merkle roots of the `State` objects are included in blocks and values are used during validation.

 ```go